Mimicking counterfactual outcomes to estimate causal effects: Proof of main result

 \subsection{Introduction}

-The purpose of the current article is to prove that $X\left(t\right)$ mimics $Y^{(t)}$ in the sense that $X\left(t\right)$ has the same distribution as $Y^{(t)}$ given the covariate- and treatment history $\overline{Z}_t$.
-This remarkable result is proved in Section~\ref{XY} for non-survival outcomes, and in Section~\ref{XT} for survival outcomes.
-Section~\ref{result} states the assumptions and the precise statement of the result, and Sections~\ref{XYin}--\ref{Disc2} provide the proof.
+The purpose of the current article is to prove that $X\left(t\right)$ mimics $Y^{(t)}$.
+This result is proved in this section for non-survival outcomes.
+Section~\ref{result} states the assumptions and the precise statement of the result, and Sections~\ref{Dsec}--\ref{Disc2} provide the proof.